jokeru/lockedmex-exchange-lkmex-rates/README.md

 - cash out 💸
 - or simply swap them 🔄 for `EGLD` or `MEX`

-one way of doing it is by using the [lockedmex.exchange](https://lockedmex.exchange/ref/jkr) website.
+one way of doing it is by using the [lockedmex.exchange](https://lockedmex.exchange/ref/jkr) site.

 ## Setup